atornel/Aduct/docs/guide/installation.rst

 Installation
 ============

-Simply put, to use Qtk, you need to install it.
-The following guide should be able help you in getting Qtk.
-For advanced users and more configuration, you are always welcome to grab the source code of Qtk and do literally whatever you want.
+Simply put, to use Aduct, you need to install it.
+The following guide should be able help you in getting Aduct.
+For advanced users and more configuration, you are always welcome to grab the source code of Aduct and do literally whatever you want.

 Requirements
 ------------

-Qtk is written in Python and requires Python.
+Aduct is written in Python and requires Python.
 Apart from that you need Gtk, nothing more.
 So we directly follow the guidelines required to use Gtk.